Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Introduction

-Elliptic flow is one of the observables that can probe the initial state of heavy-ion collisions~\cite{Gardim:2011xv}.
-However, the value of elliptic flow fluctuates from one event to another, which reflects the fluctuation in the initial energy density and event-by-event participant nucleon distribution before QGP is formed~\cite{ALICE:2022zks}.
-These fluctuations in the initial density profile of the participating nucleons can lead to fluctuations in the even harmonic flow coefficients and generate odd flow harmonics~\cite{ALICE:2022zks}.
+Elliptic flow is one of the observables sensitive to the initial state effects in heavy-ion collisions~\cite{Gardim:2011xv}.
+However, the value of elliptic flow fluctuates from one event to another, which is a reflection of the fluctuation in the initial energy density and event-by-event participant nucleon distribution before the formation of QGP~\cite{ALICE:2022zks}.
+These fluctuations in the initial density profile of the participating nucleons can generate odd flow harmonics and lead to fluctuations in the harmonic flow coefficients~\cite{ALICE:2022zks}.
 Further, the fluctuations in the initial energy density can develop symmetry planes of different orders in various kinematic regions~\cite{CMS:2015xmx, ALICE:2017lyf, ATLAS:2017rij}.
 In other words, the initial density fluctuations can develop transverse momentum ($p_{\rm T}$) and pseudorapidity ($\eta$) dependence of $\psi_{n}$.
 Therefore, to comprehend the event-by-event initial density fluctuations and their impact on medium evolution, the study of anisotropic flow fluctuations becomes crucial.
-In both experimental and theoretical frontiers, a few studies on anisotropic flow fluctuations have been performed in heavy-ion collisions~\cite{ALICE:2018yph, ALICE:2012vgf, ALICE:2014wao, ALICE:2016cti}.
-The Pb--Pb collisions at the LHC energies hint at non-Gaussian initial density fluctuations, and consequently, it led the heavy-ion physicists to constrain their probability distribution functions~\cite{ALICE:2018rtz, CMS:2017glf}.
-However, the studies of anisotropic flow fluctuations in small collision systems are not yet well understood.
+Anisotropic flow fluctuations are well explored in both experimental and theoretical frontiers of heavy-ion collisions~\cite{PHOBOS:2007vdf, PHOBOS:2010ekr, PHENIX:2018lfu, ALICE:2018yph, ALICE:2012vgf, ALICE:2014wao, ALICE:2016cti}.
+The measurements by the ATLAS experiment hint at the non-Gaussian behavior of the flow fluctuations in Pb--Pb collisions~\cite{ATLAS:2013xzf}.
+Consequently, this observation has led to studies constraining their probability distribution functions~\cite{CMS:2017glf}.
+However, the anisotropic flow fluctuations in small collision systems are not yet well understood.
 Moreover, one may conceive that for a small number of participants, the contribution to fluctuations can increase.
 Finally, if the evolution of anisotropic flow fluctuations has more than one contributor, then the results can vary significantly from the expectations.